 - The other scholars in my school had not chosen him

-- He is a major influencer on modern HEMA
+- He has a major influence on modern HEMA

 - I like the look of his book